 Even though more than 65 million people are affected by asthma and allergies, many people still don’t understand what it’s like to live with these conditions.
 That’s why the Asthma and Allergy Foundation of America (AAFA) has declared May to be “National Asthma and Allergy Awareness Month.”

-All month long, we will be raising awareness to help dispel myths about asthma and allergies, and we invite you to join us.
-We have planned 31 days of action to raise asthma and allergy awareness.
+All month long, we will be raising awareness about asthma and allergies.
+We invite you to join us for 31 days of action!
+This year’s theme is about helping people increase confidence when using asthma and allergy medicines, including inhalers and injections.

-We have mapped out ways you can take action each day during May or as your schedule allows.
-Watch our blog and social channels throughout the month for webinars, Twitter chats, free downloadable handouts, educational information, ways to advocate, and more.
-Plus, we’ll be releasing our 2021 Asthma Capitals™ report on World Asthma Day.
+We have many ways that you can take action during May or as your schedule allows.
+Watch our blog and social channels throughout the month for Twitter chats, free downloadable handouts, educational information, ways to advocate, and more.

 Will you join us for 31 days of action to raise asthma and allergy awareness?
 Here are just a few ways you can participate:

-- May 6: Advocacy Day: Ask your elected officials to support our patient charter to protect the health and well-being of people with asthma and allergies.
+- May 16: Advocacy Day: Ask your elected officials to support the Elijah E. Cummings Family Asthma Act and the Medical Nutrition Equity Act to help improve the lives of people with asthma and food allergies.

-- May 28: Remembrance Day to honor the memories of people lost to asthma or allergy.
+- May 28: Honor the memories of people lost to asthma or allergy on Remembrance Day.

 Asthma and Allergy Facts to Share

-During May, you can also spread the word about asthma and allergies.
+During May, you can raise awareness about the impact of asthma and allergies.
 Download and share our quick facts handouts on asthma and allergies.
 Share individual facts from these handouts on your social media channels or print and give the handout to people who would like to know more.
 Sometimes seeing the facts can help people better understand the impact asthma and allergies can have.